cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/build_networks.md

 Next, we define the training and testing functions.
+DO NOT forget to add the quadratic penalty term to the loss function by the `get_quad_penalty()` function from `cdopt.nn`.

 ```python
 def train(args, model, device, train_loader, optimizer, epoch):